ttmx/Discord-MusicBot/README.md

 - Follow the [installation](https://github.com/BioCla/Discord-MusicBot/blob/feature/DJSv14/djs-bot/README.md) procedure for the bot
   - Do keep in mind that this is the ONLY part of the tutorial that you need to follow from the original repo, which is the core of the bot
-  - If you have a KVM VPS or server capable of running Docker, you can skip the steps above and proceed to the step below

 #### For everything else:
 - Make sure you have [Docker](https://www.docker.com/) (and [GNU Make](https://www.gnu.org/software/make/)) installed on your machine